softchris/golang-book/04-webdev/01-json/README.md

 ## JSON

-JSON is lightweight data format for storing and transporting data.
+JSON is a lightweight data format for storing and transporting data.
 The acronym stands for **J**ava**S**cript **O**bject **n**otation.

 The format is commonly used in Web services.
-Usually data is encoded as JSON and sent via HTTP.
-A client, for example a web browser, consume the JSON data and use it to render a frontend with the help of HTML and CSS.
-It's also common for JSON to be used as a way to communicate between services.
+Usually, data is encoded as JSON and sent via HTTP.
+A client, for example, a web browser, consumes the JSON data and uses it to render a frontend with the help of HTML and CSS.
+It's also common for JSON to be used to communicate between services.

 Here's an example of what the format looks like: